plabayo/learn-rust-101/README.md

 ### Code like a pro in Rust

-At this point of your Rust learning journey you’ve come a far way already, relatively speaking.
+At this point of your Rust learning journey you've come a far way already, relatively speaking.
 Perhaps you want to shortcut, at least for now.

-If so, [the still to be published “Code like a pro in Rust” book](https://www.manning.com/books/code-like-a-pro-in-rust) might be enough for you to quickly get from beginner to advanced Rust programmer.
+If so, [the still to be published "Code like a pro in Rust" book](https://www.manning.com/books/code-like-a-pro-in-rust) might be enough for you to quickly get from beginner to advanced Rust programmer.

 ### A Crust of Rust

 Once you get at this point you are around the level of a beginner or intermediate Rust programmer.
-At this point you could already start to tackle stuff like [“Rust for Rustaceans” of step (6)](#6-study-using-the-rust-for-rustaceans-idiomatic-programming-for-experienced-developers-book).
+At this point you could already start to tackle stuff like ["Rust for Rustaceans" of step (6)](#6-study-using-the-rust-for-rustaceans-idiomatic-programming-for-experienced-developers-book).
 However it might be a bit much.

 Therefore while you go through the next couple of sections it could be helpful to now and then (e.g. while washing dishes or instead of Netflix) an education Rust code video.
 In the appendix at the bottom of this page there a couple of such suggestions.

-Particular to this context you might want to save [the “Crust of Rust” playlist](https://www.youtube.com/watch?v=rAl-9HwD858&list=PLqbS7AVVErFiWDOAVrPt7aYmnuuOLYvOa).
+Particular to this context you might want to save [the "Crust of Rust" playlist](https://www.youtube.com/watch?v=rAl-9HwD858&list=PLqbS7AVVErFiWDOAVrPt7aYmnuuOLYvOa).
 Each video will go over a specific topic, e.g. Lifetimes, macros, Atomics, … No need to watch them one by one, feel free to jump to them in whatever orders and only those that interest you (which is the same tip that I can give for the "Rust for Rustaceans" book).

 ### API Design